Fifth Annual Aging Re-Imagined

 mephamam@nullwfu.edu

-graduate of Albion College and earned an MFA in Creative Writing from Washington University in St. Louis.
+Aimee joined the Humanities Institute in July 2013 as Program Coordinator.
+She was promoted to Assistant Director in July 2016 and oversees the Humanities Institute’s Narrative Medicine: Story, Health, and Healing initiative, which is one of several recipients of the Engaged Humanities grant that the Andrew W. Mellon Foundation awarded Wake Forest in December 2015.
+Originally from Dearborn, Michigan, she is a graduate of Albion College and earned an MFA in Creative Writing from Washington University in St. Louis.
 She has taught creative writing workshops at Indiana University, Washington University in St. Louis, Salem College, and Wake Forest University.
 Her work has appeared in Meridian, River Styx, among others, and has also been performed twice by Liars’ League NYC, a live literary journal featuring professionally trained actors reading original short stories by writers.

-Check out sessions from Aging Re-Imagined 2.0:
+Sessions from Aging Re-Imagined 2.0:

-Anthony Marsh, PhD: Improving Function and body composition in older adults with community partners:The CLIP-II Study
+Anthony Marsh, PhDImproving Function and body composition in older adults with community partners:The CLIP-II Study

 Edward Shaw, MD: Memory Counseling Clinic